17 Best Tools for Coaches to Run a Profitable Practice in 2026

 • Package builder with one-time, subscription, and payment plan options

-• Integrated checkout that combines scheduling + payment in one step
+• Integrated checkout that combines scheduling and payment in one step

 • Customizable intake forms and client questionnaires